 Your healthiest move is to keep it simple.
 If you don’t like the thought of a plain boiled egg, make an omelet with plenty of fresh veggies.
 Limit the oil by using a spray.
 You can also swap cream for skimmed milk to make scrambled eggs.

-Diabetics may want to avoid eating more than one egg a day.
+Diabetics, however, may want to avoid eating more than 1 egg a day.
 Ideally, consider having it even less often – say, a couple of times a week.
 A study confirmed that regular egg intake actually increased heart risk among diabetics.
-And while further studies are needed to corroborate this, it may be wise to limit intake and practice an “egg-whites only” rule.6
+And while further studies are needed to corroborate this, it may be wise to limit intake and practice an “egg-whites only” rule.7

 The Eggy Bottomline